mlflow/mlflow/docs/source/pipelines.rst

   pip install mlflow[pipelines]

 .. note::
-  MLflow Pipelines requires Make, which may not be preinstalled on Windows systems.
-In order to use MLflow Pipelines on Windows, you must install Make first.
+  MLflow Pipelines requires Make, which may not be preinstalled on some systems (e.g. Windows).
+  Please ensure Make is installed before using MLflow Pipelines.

 .. note::
   You can install MLflow Pipelines from a Databricks Notebook by running